Muir Woods National Monument17191 Votes Currently Open [Closes at 08:00 pm]

 - Moonlight walks have to be booked in advance.

-How To Get To Muir Woods National Monument by Public Transport
+How to Reach Muir Woods National Monument

 - Bus Stop: Muir Woods Visitor Centre